ginoxx/ginoxx.github.io/README.md

-# Gino's Books Statis Website with Jekyll and Minimal Mistakes Theme
+# Gino's Books Static Website with Jekyll and Minimal Mistakes Theme